Vyral/rob-st-john/_posts/2019-03-04-thinking-of-waiting-until-2020-to-sell-your-home-think-again.md

 Many homeowners believe that rising interest rates and the current state of home prices have scared away a lot of potential buyers, but is that really the case?

-Fortunately, no. The truth is, **most of the buyers who were unsuccessful buying a home in 2018 are still out in full force today**.
+Fortunately, no. The truth is that&nbsp;**most of the buyers who were unsuccessful buying a home in 2018 are still out in full force today**.
 Additionally, many more buyers are entering the market every single day.
 According to a 2018 report by NerdWallet, 32% of all Americans intend to make a home purchase in the next five years.&nbsp;

 {% include pullquote.html %}